Characterizing Open-Ended Evolution Through Undecidability Mechanisms in Random Boolean Networks: Introduction

 So far, two overarching suites of metrics have been proposed to measure OEE.
-On the one hand, \emph{Evolutionary Activity Statistics} measures the degree of adaptive dynamics within a population by tracking the persistence of specific elements, called “components”~\citep{bedau1997comparison, bedau1998classification}.
-As a disadvantage of this approach, we should know what the “components” are \emph{ab initio}; these, in fact, are selected arbitrarily.
-Furthermore, it also fails to take into account that “components” can evolve over time, disregarding their ability to acquire new functions (or become obsolete) through adaptation~\citep{wong2023roles}.
-On the other hand, \emph{Measurements of Open-ended Dynamics in Evolving Systems} (MODES) is a toolbox designed to analyze and quantify the dynamics of evolving systems, specifically focusing on identifying features that are indicative of OEE~\citep{dolson2019modes}.
-Although MODES is an ambitious proposal, its application is limited to specific systems.
-In fact, some of its metrics only make sense in AVIDA, an artificial life software platform to study the evolutionary biology of self-replicating and evolving digital organisms~\citep{lenski2003evolutionary}.
+On the one hand, \emph{Evolutionary Activity Statistics} (EAS) measure the degree of adaptive dynamics within a population by tracking the persistence of specific elements, called “components.”~\cite{bedau1997comparison, bedau1998classification} As a disadvantage of this approach, we should know what the “components” are \emph{ab initio}; these, in fact, are selected arbitrarily.
+Furthermore, it also fails to take into account that “components” can evolve over time, disregarding their ability to acquire new functions (or become obsolete) through adaptation.~\cite{wong2023roles} On the other hand, \emph{Measurements of Open-ended Dynamics in Evolving Systems} (MODES) is a toolbox designed to analyze and quantify the dynamics of evolving systems, specifically focusing on identifying features that are indicative of OEE.~\cite{dolson2019modes} Although MODES is an ambitious proposal, its application is limited to specific systems.
+In fact, some of its metrics only make sense in AVIDA, an artificial life software platform to study the evolutionary biology of self-replicating and evolving digital organisms.~\cite{lenski2003evolutionary}

 Moreover, classifying a system as open-ended does not help us to understand how this property arose evolutionary speaking.
-As~\citet{stepney2024open} have pointed out, the focus should be on scrutinizing the mechanisms underlying open-endedness, not simply trying to quantify it.
+As has been pointed out by Stepney and Hickinbotham,~\cite{stepney2024open} the focus should be on scrutinizing the mechanisms underlying open-endedness, not simply trying to quantify it.
 Of course this requires a thinking shift with respect the current approaches to OEE, suggesting that the capacity for open-endedness arises from evolution itself, rather than being a pre-existing condition of the entire evolutionary system.
-This perspective, championed by~\citet{pattee2019evolved}, emphasizes how organisms can create their own mechanisms, such as language, that make late evolution more open-ended.
+This perspective, championed by Patee and Sayama,~\cite{pattee2019evolved} emphasizes how organisms can create their own mechanisms, such as language, that make late evolution more open-ended.
 Thus, we must first discern what universal conditions or mechanisms contribute to the emergence of evolutionary open-endedness.